 A synchrotron light source is an accelerator-based facility that uses electromagnetic radiation emitted by circulating electron beams to study a range of properties of matter.
 It is equipped with beamlines that focus the light on samples that scientists wish to study.
 Each beamline can support several experiments in series and in parallel.
-Synchrotron light sources have become an essential tool in a very wide range of applied and basic sciences.
-There are some 50 light sources in more than 20 countries serving around 50,000 scientists.
-There are a few such sources in developing countries, but until SESAME there was none in the Middle East and neighbouring countries
+Synchrotron light sources have become prime factors in promoting scientific and technological progress, and an essential tool in a vast range of applied and basic sciences.
+There are currently over 50 light sources in more than 20 countries serving around 50,000 scientists.
+This is the largest scientific community in the world.
+There are a few such sources in developing countries, but until SESAME there was none in the Middle East and neighbouring countries.